threedworld-mit/tdw/Documentation/lessons/core_concepts/objects.md

 lib_1 = ModelLibrarian("models_core.json")
 ```

 There are other model libraries as well; it is possible to use your own models in TDW and to generate your own metadata libraries for those models.
-See [1.4 Model Libraries in the README](../../README.md).
+See [Model Libraries in the README](../../README.md).

 ## How to get images of every model in the library